Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 Trade Credit: Suppliers may offer trade credit, allowing businesses to delay payment for goods or services.

 Invoice Financing or Factoring: Businesses can sell their outstanding invoices to a factoring company for immediate cash.
-Financing solutions such as Confidential a/r financing allow business to bill and collect their invoices and receive same day funding for commercial invoices for the products and services sold to clients
+Financing solutions such as confidential A/R financing allow businesses to bill and collect their invoices and receive same-day funding for commercial invoices for the products and services sold to clients.

 Asset-Based Lending: Businesses can use their assets, such as equipment, real estate, or inventory, as collateral for a loan.